ahawkins/hawkins.io/blog/_posts/2013-07-03-we-are-pioneers.md

 ---

 There have been a few times in history where we've really pushed the boundaries.
-The 16th and 17th century are prefect examples.
+The 16th and 17th century are perfect examples.
 Europeans began to colonize North America.
 Settlers were promised a better life, a fresh start, and the chance to start a new country.
 This was extremely tough work.
 Many earlier settlers died.
 They didn't have the